FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 └── specs
 ```

-Make sure that your work directory is set to the project root to build the Docker image from the [Dockerfile](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile) and when ready, run the Docker build command:
+> Double-check that your work directory is in the project root.
+You'll build the Docker image based in the [Dockerfile](https://github.com/fleek-network/ursa/blob/32928e78afa0bbed8241ddc4d7e2456752456fd6/Dockerfile).

+When ready, run the Docker build command:

 ```sh
 docker build -t ursa -f ./Dockerfile .
 ```

-The build process takes awhile and you have to wait for completion. 🤖 The output should be similar to:
+The build process takes awhile and you have to wait for completion.

+🤖 The output should be similar to:

 ```
 [+] Building 16.1s (8/16)